Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Much like previous Jawbone headsets of the past, the Era is packed with a number of ear bud sizes which can accommodate a wide variety of ears.
 They’ve included fits for those that are looking for a more secure experience (ear hook) or without (no ear hook).
+For a slightly less expensive headset, try our Jabra Stealth Bluetooth Headset.
 The included charger even adds some cache to the overall experience by featuring a malleable cord that measures a few inches in length, but stays configured in any shape thanks to a metal lining.
+These are some of the features that make this bluetooth headset one of the top-rated bluetooth headsets.

 The Era’s power switch and LED status light hidden beneath the rubber nub to show battery life and pairing status